Schedule of Fees

-This includes a 1-hour initial consultation with Dr. DeSylvia and a 1-hour lab review appointment with our Naturopathic Doctor, Sara Koorjee.
-(Note, the lab review takes place approximately 2 weeks after the initial consultation to allow for lab processing time.)
+This includes a 1-hour initial consultation with Dr. DeSylvia and a 30-minute lab review appointment with our Karen Jacobs, PA.

 We only recommend lab tests that are medically necessary and pertinent to your condition.
 As a courtesy, we will submit your insurance information to the laboratories so that they may bill your insurance company directly.
 Coverage for laboratory testing will depend on your individual insurance policy.
 For those without insurance, many laboratories offer reduced prices.
 Typically, patients will pay between $200-800 for their laboratory tests.

 The duration/frequency of follow-up appointments will depend on your needs and the complexity of your condition(s).

 30 minutes: $200

 90 minutes: $525

 Low Dose Antigen/Immunotherapy: $75-$225